-Vitamin E may not be as popular as its buzzier peers (ahem, vitamin D), but the nutrient is just as essential for health.
+Vitamin E may not get the same hype as other vitamins (ahem, vitamin D), but the nutrient is just as essential for health.

-Getting vitamin E on your plate is extra important thanks to its antioxidant and immune-boosting properties.
+Getting vitamin E on your plate is extra important; E boasts both antioxidant and immune-boosting properties.

 What Is Vitamin E?

 Vitamin E is one of the four fat-soluble vitamins along with vitamins A, D and K.

 As a fat-soluble vitamin, vitamin E gets stored in fat tissue in the body and is also best absorbed when consumed along with a source of healthy fat (though most foods that contain vitamin E are fat-rich themselves).

 Vitamin E is naturally present in a number of plant foods, and is best known for its powerful antioxidant properties.
 It also suppor healthy immune function, per the National Institutes of Health (NIH).

 How Much Vitamin E Per Day Do You Need?

 The recommended daily value (DV) of vitamin E increases with age, per the NIH.